-2.3.
-PAST WILDFIRES, EVACUATIONS AND IMPACTS
+2.3 PAST WILDFIRES, EVACUATIONS AND IMPACTS

 In the last century, wildfires on Cortes Island have been infrequent and relatively small in size.
 No historic fires on the island have resulted in documented evacuations or structural loss.
-The most recent with that was a result of pile burning, occurred 8 years ago and only reached 0.2 ha in size.
+The most recent wildfire, that was a result of pile burning, occurred 8 years ago and only reached 0.2 ha in size.
+Nevertheless, the dry climate and high amount of forest cover on Cortes Island are both risk factors from a wildfire perspective, and large fires have historically burned on other coastal islands.
+Local fire threat and fire weather is discussed in further detail in 0